-To learn more about how PPG achieved Cradle to Cradle Certification, review our brochure.
+To learn more about how PPG had its products Cradle to Cradle Certified, review our brochure.

 For decades, PPG has been committed to making products that meet our customers' demanding performance requirements and help to sustain a healthy global environment.
 Since introducing the first spectrally selective glass in 1934, PPG has been a leading manufacturer of environmentally progressive architectural glass products that help boost a building’s energy efficiency and minimize its carbon footprint.
 In fact, PPG operates more oxy fuel-fired (energy-efficient) float lines than any other glassmaker in North America.

 Advanced architectural glasses, including Solarban® solar control low-e glasses and spectrally selective tinted glasses, contribute to sustainable building by transmitting high levels of daylight and blocking solar heat to minimize reliance on major energy consumers, such as artificial lighting and air-conditioning.

 In a study using the country’s most sophisticated energy modeling software, Solarban solar control low-e glasses were shown to reduce initial HVAC equipment costs and annual energy costs in a prototypical 8-story, window-walled office building by up to 13 percent when specified instead of less sophisticated glazing products, such as dual-pane tinted glass.